langgenius/dify/README.md

 **1. Workflow**: Create and test complex AI workflows on a visual canvas, with pre-built nodes taking advantage of the power of all the following features and beyond.

-**2. Support**: Seamless integration with hundreds of proprietary / open-source LLMs and dozens of inference providers, including GPT, Mistral, Llama2, and OpenAI API-compatible models.
+**2. Extensive LLM support**: Seamless integration with hundreds of proprietary / open-source LLMs and dozens of inference providers, including GPT, Mistral, Llama2, and OpenAI API-compatible models.
 A full list of supported model providers is kept [here](https://docs.dify.ai/getting-started/readme/model-providers).

 **3. Prompt IDE**: Visual orchestration of applications and services based on any LLMs.
 Easily share with your team.